rcsb/py-rcsb_app_file/README.md

 ```

-Then, from the base directory, reinstall with pip
+Then, from the base directory, reinstall with pip3
 ```

 pip3 install .